zhangxuelincode/Alita/README.md

 I used to do some Agent for Science projects regarding Chemistry and Biology agents.
 However, I found that AI4Humanities is far falling behind AI4Science.
 Also, I haven't fully explored what the logic should be behind doing research in AI for the humanities.
 There's nearly no community in AI4Humanities.
 I am quite astonished when I find that a big funding in the humanities at a very top-ranked university is still talking about how to integrate Bert and Knowledge Graph into the humanities.
 Additionally, humanity's last exam(HLE) only allocates a small portion to the humanities.
 After careful examination, we find that the quality and the number of questions for the humanities in HLE are not enough.
 Therefore, we establish a high-quality benchmark in history and also build a "Manus" for history.
 Though the agent is called HistAgent, it is actually an agent for the humanities because many design principles behind HistAgent are shared among the humanities, and History is also one of the most complex subjects in the humanities.
 More details can be found in the [paper](https://arxiv.org/abs/2505.20246).

-**Follow up question:** It seems that video understanding should rely on specialized large models for video comprehension.
+**Follow-up question:** It seems that video understanding should rely on specialized large models for video comprehension.
 Could frame-by-frame understanding be considered an alternative intelligent solution through MCP?
 Ideally, video understanding should be achieved by invoking the interface of a video understanding model.

 **Reply:** It can be considered a possible solution, although I am unsure whether it will be one of the best long-term solutions.
 We noticed very early that many manually designed agents are using Gemini.
 But we don't do it in this way because I just want to give it a try to see if the video understanding module can be replaced by MCP tools designed by agents instead of human developers (though, meanwhile, I found that web browsing still needs to be predefined).